artalar/reatom/docs/src/content/docs/getting-started/learning.md

 ### Before we start

 In the examples we will use the [@reatom/framework](/package/framework/) package which is an umbrella package for the most common reatom packages.
-You can install it with the command
+You can install it with the following command

 ```bash
 npm install --save @reatom/framework